acenet-arc/ACENET_Summer_School_GPGPU/_episodes/11-where-to-go-next.md

 teaching: 5
 exercises: 0
 questions:
+- "What software libraries can I use so that I don't need to write my own kernels?"
 - "Where can I find additional resources?"
 objectives:
 - "Links to additional resources."
+keypoints:
+- "Many software libraries implement highly-optimized solutions for common problems."
 ---

 ## Use of optimized libraries